dinther/pathbuilder/README.md

 There are two ways to use pathbuilder.
 You can use a normal svg path string in Pathbuilder.
 This means that you can also draw your shapes in vector drawing programs such as inkscape and copy the path string into Pathbuilder.

 However the power of openSCAD is of course in its parametric capabilities.
-Although you could string together an svg path string with some variables, it isn't exactly elegant.
+Although you could string together a svg path string with some variables, it isn't exactly elegant.

-Therefore pathbuilder also offers access to every command directly in your code.
+Ppathbuilder also offers access to every command directly in your code.
 Commands are simply chained just like you are used to with openSCAD.
 A polygon is drawn at the end of the command sequence.
-This way you can pass in your parameters directly into pathbuilder command modules.
+This way you can pass your parameters directly into pathbuilder commands.

 ## S bracket example